11th Grade Academics

 This is a comprehensive course intended to cover key topics and information from the Pre-Columbian period up to the current presidential administration.
 Students will take a thematic approach to analyzing U.S. History along with seeing history through different perspectives (including disenfranchised groups).
 American achievements will be celebrated, but students will not receive a whitewashed version.

 The class will explore controversy and failure during readings and discussions on the American experiment with nationhood as well as much deserved feathers in the cap.
 Time will be spent analyzing and responding to historical documents, literature, and influential speeches.
 Students will improve upon their map reading skills along with analyzing charts and graphs containing relevant statistics.
-The course is designed for 11th grade students who will be taking some version of SAT or ACT this year.
+The course is designed for 11th-grade students who will be taking some version of SAT or ACT this year.
 Therefore relevant articles from SAT and ACT testing materials that relate to social studies and/or humanities will be introduced.

 AP U.S. History

 The AP U.S. History course will be two-semesters long and culminate with the AP test in May 2016.
-This course is primarily intended for 11th grade students.
+This course is primarily intended for 11th-grade students.
 Students will read all required materials in advance so that class time can be devoted to various Socratic seminars, jigsaw type presentations, small group discussions, debates, projects, note taking & developing a word bank, viewing film clips and artistic works, reading and analyzing primary sources of evidence, and applying concepts from the readings toward analysis of current events.
 Students will be expected to be active participants in class and in their own learning.

-Our main textbook will be the The American Pageant 14th Edition by Kennedy, Cohen, and Bailey.
+Our main textbook will be The American Pageant 14th Edition by Kennedy, Cohen, and Bailey.
 The course will be taught thematically with students focusing their attention on the characteristics of U.S. History divided into 9 distinct time periods (from 1491 to present day).
 Weekly topics will follow the basic structure of the textbook chapters (in that order – a chronological order of events in U.S. History).
 Each weekly topic will have supplementary readings and/or viewings from a variety of sources listed below (see supplementary materials).
 Students will be assessed on how they accomplish historical thinking skills, academic skills, and AP test type questions, essays, and/or tasks.
 Students will have a major exam at the end of each of the 9 time periods…plus several full-length practice exams before the AP test in May.

 Chinese V Honor

-Chinese V is an advance level Chinese language course designed for high school students who have passed both AP Chinese and our Chinese IV course and/or have equivalent proficiency.
+Chinese V is an advanced level Chinese language course designed for high school students who have passed both AP Chinese and our Chinese IV course and/or have equivalent proficiency.
 This course is intended to further develop their language and literacy skills and understanding of traditional Chinese culture beyond the AP level.
 Students will read a variety of genres and texts including short stories, poetry, novels, fiction and nonfiction works, and analyze them in different aspects.
 They will understand historical influence, consider the philosophical and cultural stance of the authors, and draw inferences.

 Students will expand their vocabulary while focusing on the four language skills of listening, speaking, reading, and writing.
 Students will also gain exposure to traditional Chinese written language and culture.
 They will demonstrate research techniques and an ability to write with an understanding of audience and purpose.